TheScienceMuseum/collection-chrome-extension/README.md

 View a [preview of the page](https://thesciencemuseum.github.io/collection-chrome-extension/index.html) rendered by the extension in each new tab.

 [Download the zip file](https://github.com/TheScienceMuseum/collection-chrome-extension/blob/master/smg-col-chrome-extension.zip) to test on Chrome ahead of launch on Chrome Store.

+Licenced under the [MIT License](https://github.com/TheScienceMuseum/collection-chrome-extension/blob/master/LICENSE) with the exception of the icons which are copyright [iconmonstr](https://iconmonstr.com).